linode/docs/docs/web-servers/nginx/nginx-installation-and-basic-setup.md

 }
 {{< /file-excerpt >}}

-Once you specify the root location, don't forget to create the directory and give the `nginx` user recursive read/write access to it.
+Once you specify the root location, don't forget to create the directory and give the `nginx` user read/write access to it.

     mkdir -p /var/www/example.com
     chown -R nginx:nginx /var/www/example.com